jdswinbank/voevent-notes/docs/reading.rst

    ivo://org.hotwired/exciting_events#123

+First, consider the identity of the author: ``org.hotwired``.
+In `formal IVOA terms`_, this should be a “naming authority” which has the right to create IVOA-compliant identifers for the resources it creates.
+In practice, the necessary registration material to make this worthwhile for VOEvents isn't yet in place, so we'll improvise: choose a string which you are confident will usefully identify you (or your facility) to the recipient, and which is unlikely to clash with anybody else issuing VOEvents.
+Using a straightforward internet host (DNS) name (like ``hotwired.org``) is discouraged (folks might try to resolve it through the normal internet systems, which will fail), but reversing it to create something which is uniquely tied to a given organization but which can't be confused with a regular host name should work, and that's exactly what we've done here.

-The latter is particularly worth noting, as the VOEvent standard assigns specific meanings to each part.
-In this case, we are considering event number 123 published to the "exciting_events" stream by "org.hotwired".
+Now, look at the identity of the event itself.
+This is particularly worth noting, as the VOEvent standard assigns specific meanings to each part.
+In this case, we are considering event number 123 published to the ``exciting_events`` stream by ``org.hotwired``.
 In general, we expect events to be grouped into streams in this way, where a stream represents a specific source of events---a given instrument or a particular way of processing the data, say.
+A single naming authority could manage multiple streams (so we could imagine ``org.hotwired`` also publishing to the ``tedious_events`` stream).

 We can refer to other events by specifying their IVORN.
 For example, this event specifies: